Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 cd wazuh-install-files
 cat wazuh-passwords.txt
 ```
-Now we need to add an agent to start collecting telemetry.
+Now we can add an agent to start collecting telemetry.
 In the Wazuh dashboard click on "Add agent" and follow the prompts.
 Be sure to set your Wazuh public IP address as the server IP address.
 <br/>
 > [!TIP]
 > You'll need to run the terminal with admin privileges when adding the agent